sodiboo/URSL/README.md

 Custom instructions are not implemented in URSL, but in a syntax more similar to URCL.
 This functionality exists so that you can use new URCL instructions without needing me to add them to URSL, and for cases where you need lower level access to URCL.
 Also, most of the default instructions are defined in terms of  which allows URSL to have a smaller compiler that doesn't explicitly define how to emit boring instructions that only take a single line for the translation in this document.

-``urcl`` functions are not emitted exactly as the original code (some transformations do modify it, which i'll explain later), but all instructions are mapped one-to-one in outputted code in the same order.
+Custom instructions are not emitted exactly as the original code (some transformations do modify it, which i'll explain later), but all instructions are mapped one-to-one in outputted code in the same order.

-``urcl`` functions have the instruction/data label abstraction that URSL has, meaning that jumps look like ``JMP :label``, not ``JMP .label`` as in URCL.
-Every instruction in a URCL function can be labeled, and they are mangled in the output the same way as in other functions.
+Custom instructions have the instruction/data label abstraction that URSL has, meaning that jumps look like ``JMP :label``, not ``JMP .label`` (as they do in URCL).
+Every instruction in a URCL function can be labeled, and they are converted into relatives for the output, since i didn't wanna deal with unique stateful mangled labels.
 An instruction can only have *one* label.
 Data labels can only appear as source operands, and instruction labels can only appear as destination operands.

-In ``urcl`` functions, there are 3 operand kinds: instruction label, immediate value, and registers.
+In custom instructions, there are 3 operand kinds: instruction label, immediate value, and registers.
 Immediate values are the same as the arguments to the ``const`` instruction in URSL.
 Memory locations are immediate values, and unlike in URCL, they cannot start with ``M``.
 They must be prefixed with ``#``.
 Same with registers, those are always ``$``.
 This allows me to make a simpler parser, because if ``R`` was allowed, then the instructions cannot be arbitary (i.e. they are parsed with a regex like ``\w+``), since it would cause an ambiguity whether an instruction has 3 operands or if it has 2 operands and a new instruction starts.
-Unlike URCL, in URSL all whitespace is equivalent, including newlines and comments, so i did not want to make ``urcl`` functions newline sensitive just because you want ``R``/``M`` prefixes.
+Unlike URCL, in URSL all whitespace is equivalent, including newlines and comments, so i did not want to make the grammar newline sensitive just because you want ``R``/``M`` prefixes.

-Almost all ``urcl`` instructions take the form of ``OPCODE Destination Source`` or ``OPCODE Destination Source1 Source2``. ``Destination`` is either a register, or an instruction label.
+Almost all URCL(-like) instructions take the form of ``OPCODE Destination Source`` or ``OPCODE Destination Source1 Source2``. ``Destination`` is either a register, or an instruction label.
 This allows arbitrary branch instructions that may be added to URCL in the future.
 By design, the URCL opcode really doesn't give the compiler any info except for the 3 special cases, so therefore if the destination must be allowed to be a label so ``BRZ :some_other_place $1`` would work.
 The source operand is either a register, or an immediate value.
 Immediate values include data labels.
+URSL can be broken by jumping to a register within a custom instruction, because the compiler assumes that the destination being a register means it is a calculation, and the register being a label means it is a jump.

 There are three specially handled instructions:

 - ``IN $0 %PORT`` The source operand can be a port.
-The parser still allows it to be a generic instruction taking anything else as the source operands too.
-However, as a port, the destination must also be a register.
+The parser still allows it to be a generic instruction taking anything else as the source operands too (i.e. ``IN $0 $0`` is a regular instruction that doesn't actually exist in URCL).
+However, when the source for ``IN`` is a port, the destination must be a register.
-- ``OUT %PORT $0`` The destination operand can be a port and exactly one source operand (of register or imm)
+- ``OUT %PORT $0`` The destination operand can be a port and if so, the instruction must have exactly one source operand (of register or imm)
 - ``JMP :label`` The destination can be a label, and this instruction can have zero source operands.
 This is the only instruction that does not have 2 or 3 operands that this URCL-based syntax supports.

 These rules are carefully chosen to intentionally leave out this functionality: